Great Vermont Flood of 1927

 The Great Flood of 1927 was a flooding event in Vermont, and some parts of the bordering states.
 In early November 1927, heavy rainfall across New England caused extensive and destructive flooding.
 Vermont experienced the majority of the damage.
-In total of 85 people died and damage exceeded $50 million.
+A total of 85 people died and damage exceeded $50 million.

 Following a very wet October, record levels of rainfall fell in early November.
 The U.S. Geological Survey estimated 53% of the state received more than six inches of rain, (the greatest recorded amount being 9.86 in in Somerset) which caused rivers throughout the state to flood.
 The flood is considered the worst flood in Vermont, with the only comparisons being the floods caused by Hurricane Irene in 2011 and those of July 2023.

-Prelude
+Background

 During the month of October, rainfall statewide averaged about 150 percent of normal, but in the northern and central sections of the state, some weather stations received 200–300 percent of normal.
 Heavy rainfall periods during the month were sufficiently separated that flooding did not occur, but the soil became saturated.
 Combined with the lateness of the year and the fact that most vegetation was either in, or near, seasonal dormancy, any further rainfall would run off directly into the rivers.